CoderYoyoS/ChatbotReport/01_sections/05_implementation/00_implementation.md

     });
 ```

 A webhook route is set to receive notifications from the Facebook Messenger platform.
 This connection was achieved by inserting the webhook URL to the developer settings on Facebook.
 The following function authenticates the application and verifies access.
 In addition to authentication, condition handling was implemented in order to appropriately deal with messages being sent by the user.
 This higher level message events delineate the type of messages being sent.
-For example, the message could be a regular message, delivery confirmation, read receipt or postback etc.
+For example, the message could be a regular text message, delivery confirmation, read receipt or postback etc.

 ```
     app.get('/webhook/', function (req, res) {